DerGuru/The-Resonant/New Chapters/Part3/P3-13_The_Night_Before.md

 Final preparations took three hours.
 Checking alignments.
 Testing resonance responses.
 Ensuring everyone understood their roles.

 By late afternoon, the chamber was ready.
-But the ritual itself wouldn't begin until dawn—optimal resonance conditions, Elyra insisted.
+But the ritual itself wouldn't begin until dawnâ€”optimal resonance conditions, Elyra insisted.
 That gave them one night to prepare mentally.
 One night to face what they were about to attempt.

 "Rest," Elyra commanded.
 "All of you.
 Tomorrow requires clarity, not exhaustion.
 I want you fresh."